We offer you tools to be successful and teach you how to use them.

-We are also not illusionists.
+We offer you tools to be successful and teach you how to use them.**

 While we work hard to help each lawyer present in the best possible light, we cannot help you appear to have qualifications that you do not have.
-For example, we have been asked to include false, misleading, or exaggerated information in résumés.
+We have, for example, been asked to include false, misleading, or exaggerated information in résumés.
 We will not knowingly help defraud employers or anyone else.
-Misrepresentations to secure job interviews and job offers are a short-term job search strategy that sets up all parties—including the candidate—for failure.
-Instead, we will work with you to help identify potential weaknesses in your candidacy so that you can start to build a bridge from where you are to where you want to go.
+Misrepresentations to secure job interviews and job offers are a short-term job search strategy that sets up all parties—including the individual candidate—for failure.

 Our most successful clients embrace reality (the good, the bad, and the ugly), take personal responsibility for their decision-making and their careers, and are willing to try alternatives to their ideas, assumptions, and tactics.